squidfunk/karma-viewport/CONTRIBUTING.md

 If you found a bug, you can help us by submitting an issue to the [issue tracker][2] in our GitHub repository.
-Even better, you can submit a Pull Request with a fix.
+Even better, you can submit a pull request with a fix.
 However, before doing so, please read the [submission guidelines][3].

   [2]: https://github.com/squidfunk/karma-viewport/issues